kaist-sbml/multi-drug-response/README.md

 3. The prediction results will be saved in the `predictions.txt` file.
 Example:
     ```plaintext
     This patient is predicted to be at risk of:
+        increased glucose level in blood
+        decreased hematocrit level in blood
         increased urea nitrogen level in blood
     ```

 ## Notes